Coming Out Support Group

 The Montrose Center’s offers professional individual counseling through our LIFE Counseling program.

 Coming out is one of may issues that one of our trained therapists can assist you with.
 The LGBT Switchboard – 713-529-3211 is a 24-hour helpline operated by volunteers and staff of the Montrose Center.
-If you are in crisis or simply need information about LGBT-affirming resources, we are here to help!
-If you are outside the Houston area, please call the GLBT National Help Center toll-free at 888-843-4564.
+If you are in crisis or simply need information about LGBTQ-affirming resources, we are here to help!
+Texas residents only please.

-The Human Rights Campaign publishes a Resource Guide to Coming Out, which you may find helpful.
+The Human Rights Campaign has many resources for coming out, which you may find helpful.